 The Cleveland Clinic Health System (CCHS) combines the area’s best community hospitals with the world-class care of The Cleveland Clinic.
 Comprising 8 community hospitals and affiliate hospitals, CCHS is the only health system in Northeast Ohio accredited by the Joint Commission on Accreditation of Healthcare Organizations (JCAHO), the nation’s largest accreditor of health care organizations.

 All of our hospitals, outpatient clinics and home health care programs are also accredited by the JCAHO under its hospital accreditation program.

 Cleveland Clinic Florida

-The Cleveland Clinic has been in Florida since 1988.
-Today, the Clinic operates outstanding medical facilities in Florida that attract patients from all over the world.
+Cleveland Clinic has been in Florida since 1988.
+Today, Cleveland Clinic operates outstanding medical facilities in Florida that attract patients from all over the world.